Sign in / Join

 A different study to Mintel's expects the bathroom market to see Compound Annual Growth Rate (CAGR) of 2.58% over the years 2023-2028, which equates to some 15% over the 5 years to 2028 and closely mirrors Mintel's figure of 16% from 2024 to 2029.

-But when you factor in the 16% decline during 2020, 17% growth in the three following years 2021 to 2024 means a 1% real terms rate of growth.
+But when you factor in the 16% decline during 2020, 17% growth in the three following years of 2021 to 2024 means a 1% real rate of growth.

-If only though as the past three years have been sh*t, on a sh*t sandwich and offered with a side of crap.
+As the past three years have been sh*t, on a sh*t sandwich and offered with a side of crap.

 For bathroom retailer Wickes sake, we hope that the people compiling their Great Bathroom Report are not the same people responsible for their next statutory financial statements....